fritzrehde/tumai-makeathon/README.md

 ## Some links

-- PDF used for 5 minute pitch/presentation at the end of the event: [tumai-makeathon_team-x.pdf](tumai-makeathon_team-x.pdf)
+- PDF used for our 5 minute pitch/presentation at the end of the event: [tumai-makeathon_team-x.pdf](tumai-makeathon_team-x.pdf)
 - Devpost link to hackathon event page: [tum-ai-makeathon-2023.devpost.com](https://tum-ai-makeathon-2023.devpost.com/)
 - Devpost link to our project: [devpost.com/software/solar-opposites](https://devpost.com/software/solar-opposites)